Print

 Instructions

-1. In a large zip-top bag or a small bowl, combine chicken, cornstarch and tamari/soy sauce).
+1. Prepare The Chicken.
+In a large zip-top bag or a small bowl, combine chicken, 3 Tablespoons cornstarch and 2 Tablespoons tamari/soy sauce).
 Stir or mix until chicken is well coated.

-1. In a medium bowl, whisk together garlic, ginger, orange juice, vinegar, syrup, and tamari/soy sauce/aminos.
+3. While The Chicken Cooks, Start The Sauce.
+In a medium bowl, whisk together orange juice, vinegar, syrup, tamari, garlic, and ginger.

-2. In a small bowl, whisk together 1 Tbsp cornstarch with 1 Tbsp water.
+4. Make The Slurry.
+In a small bowl, whisk together 1 Tablespoon cornstarch with 1 Tablespoon water.
 Set cornstarch mixture aside.

-6. Turn off heat and stir in cooked chicken to coat with sauce.
+6. Add Chicken To Sauce.
+Turn off heat and stir in cooked chicken to coat with sauce.

 Notes

-PALEO NOTES – I’ve been able to get a good crispy coating using arrowroot (a grain free/paleo-friendly) thickener, but I do find that I REALLY need to keep the pieces of chicken from touching in the pan so they can get a good crispy sear.
+• Working With Arrowroot.
+I’ve been able to get a good crispy coating using arrowroot (a grain free/paleo-friendly) thickener, but I do find that I REALLY need to keep the pieces of chicken from touching in the pan so they can get a good crispy sear.
 Arrowroot is also a little more finicky when it comes to thickening sauces.
 If it boils too long, it can actually lose it’s thinking powers, so as soon as your sauce starts to thicken, be sure to take it off the heat and mix in your chicken.
 If it’s just not thickening, you can sometimes get away with adding a second round of arrowroot mixed with water.
-Lastly, you for sure want to use cider vinegar in place of the rice vinegar and coconut aminos in place of the GF tamari or soy sauce.

 • Prep Time: 15